ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Self-Managed/Kubernetes

- e most popular self-management solution for containers is called Kubernetes, often abbreviated K8s.
+The most popular self-management solution for containers is called Kubernetes, often abbreviated K8s.
 Kubernetes is an extremely powerful and flexible, and thus complicated, system. e learning curve is steep,

 but the benefits and ROI are worthwhile if you re at the point of needing to self-manage your containers.